amyyf/tictactoe/javascript/README.md

 # Tic Tac Toe for Command Line Games

 Fork or clone the repository to your machine.
+This version of the project is in JavaScript, so `cd` into the `javascript` directory.

 ## To play the game